Service Providers

 Need assistance processing a service authorization?
 This tool allows Service Providers to contact the appropriate IRC Program Manager when additional information is needed.
 Program Manager Search Tool

-In serving Inland Regional Center Consumers, all Service Providers adhere to IRC’s Policies and Procedures, including our Whistleblower Policy, our Zero Tolerance Policy, and our commitment to Consumer confidentiality.
+In serving Inland Regional Center Clients, all Service Providers adhere to IRC’s Policies and Procedures, including our Whistleblower Policy, our Zero Tolerance Policy, and our commitment to Client confidentiality.

 Provider Updates